foundriesio/docs/source/reference-manual/ota/aktualizr-lite.rst

 Manual Mode
 -----------

-If you have disabled daemon mode, you can use ``aktualizr-lite`` manually from the command line to fetch updates and apply them.
-Manual mode can be useful for debugging, testing, or demoing a device.
+Disabling daemon mode is not recommended, but running ``aktualizr-lite`` manually can be useful for debugging, testing, or demoing a device.

 .. note:: Manual mode will require you to reboot your device to apply an update.

+.. note:: If ``aktualizr-lite`` default daemon mode does not fit your needs, the alternative is to create a :ref:`ug-custom-sota-client`.

 View Current Status
 ~~~~~~~~~~~~~~~~~~~